Code-Institute-Submissions/Milestone_Project_Two/README.md

 The footer is only visible on the HOME page so as not to crowd the simplicity of the other pages.

 ## User Story

 As a user, I want to quickly and easily find interesting and out of the way places to go in Brighton.

+I want to feel straight away that this site is my kind of style and I can trust it's recommendations.

+**User 1: Day tripper:** The user here is only going to be in town for a day, so will want somewhere fun and interesting to have some lunch or dinner, and a few drinks before heading home.
+They won't want to waste time going places that aren't great.
+On the site they can discover some interesting places to really make the most of their day.

+**User 2: Weekender:** The user here is down for a few days over the weekend.
+Having never been to Brighton before they are looking for an interesting experience to remember.

 I may be coming down just for the day, or staying for a weekend.
 I don't want to be stuck with the hordes of other day-trippers and toursist, I want to go where the locals go and see the 'real' Brighton.